 Indeed, it had been ordered that the animals of the Governor's menagerie, who usually wandered freely around the gardens and inner salons, had to be locked up for the evening, for the guests coming from the Mainland were not used to interact with such exotic creatures.
 That included the monkeys and the tortoises, the cats and the dogs, but also the goats, the cows and the elephants who lived in the water gardens and the Great garden of the palace, and the birdcage in the inner garden in which the parrots sang and the peacocks danced would also have to be closed off.

 Everyone had been given very strict directives to follow, handmaidens and cooks, noble and commoners.
 Juniper's aunt, Sage's mother, had wished for her fortieth birthday a celebration that followed the customs of her homeland, Aulia, which she had to leave when she decided to spend her life alongside the Governor of the Tear.
-And the foreign country followed a very strict etiquette, that seemed ridiculous compared to the habits of the tearese.
+And the foreign country followed a very strict etiquette, that seemed ridiculous compared to the habits of the Tearese.

 The customs were worlds apart.
-The light-skinned aulian were used to eccentricity and chic and grandeur, to parties with selected and heavily perfumed guests and detailed meals and planned dances, when the tearese extolled abundant simplicity and diversity.
+The light-skinned Aulian were used to eccentricity and chic and grandeur, to parties with selected and heavily perfumed guests and detailed meals and planned dances, when the Tearese extolled abundant simplicity and diversity.
 The idea of amusement was totally contradictory depending on the origin.

 On their southern continent, the Tear, birthdays were celebrated with feasts that lasted through the night, with people of all social origins taking part to the party.
-Long tables donned huge baskets of shiny and juicy fruits, melons, oranges, peaches so ripe that they exploded in your mouth, of vegetables cooked in spices and dripping with delicious sauces that set your tongue aflame, of dishes of all kinds for all the liking, and people around the table would grab what they fancied from the generous baskets, leave the table when they felt like dancing or singing or playing some drinking game, come back later to savor something else, or to enjoy the company of their table neighbors with a bit of sweet wine or fruit liquor.
+Long tables donned huge baskets of shiny and juicy fruits, melons, oranges, peaches so ripe that they explode in your mouth, of vegetables cooked in spices and dripping with delicious sauces that set your tongue aflame, of dishes of all kinds for all the liking, and people around the table would grab what they fancied from the generous baskets, leave the table when they felt like dancing or singing or playing some drinking game, come back later to savor something else, or to enjoy the company of their table neighbors with a drop of sweet wine or fruit liquor.

 But the aulian definition of a successful social event included ridiculously extravagant decorations and costly foods and drinks, mannered visitors wearing their most ridiculously expensive outfit, people with the powdered faces of the high-placed, invited for formalities or for their fame.